machinat/sociably/website/docs/introducing-jsx.md

 Proper pause may make your speech more understandable and comfortable in a chat.
 Pause and other in-chat behaviors thus should be able to a part of the user experience.

-In Machinat these can all be done in a JSX expression:
+In Machinat this can be done in the JSX expression:

 ```js
 reply(